 Fallout: New Vegas

-Dungeons Siege 3 is fairly close to games like Gauntlet, Sacred 3, or more recently, Darksiders 3 as far as combat dynamics are concerned, with each character having unique special attacks, and an alternative stance.
-The controls were designed for both PC and consoles, so you can knock back on a couch with a gamepad if you don’t want to clutch mouse and keyboard all the time.
+Dungeons Siege 3 is fairly close to games like Gauntlet, Sacred 3 or the more recent Darksiders 3 as far as combat dynamics are concerned, with each character having unique special attacks and an alternative stance.
+The controls were designed for both PC and consoles, so you can knock back on a couch with a gamepad if you don’t want to clutch your mouse and keyboard all the time.

 South Park: The Stick of Truth